ZIP: 230

 varies nSpendsSapling compactSize Number of Sapling Spend descriptions in vSpendsSapling.

-96 × nSpendsSapling vSpendsSapling SpendDescriptionV5[nSpendsSapling] A sequence of Sapling Spend descriptions, encoded per protocol §7.3 ‘Spend Description Encoding and Consensus’ (unchanged from V5).
+96 × nSpendsSapling vSpendsSapling SpendDescriptionV5[nSpendsSapling] A sequence of Sapling Spend descriptions, encoded per §7.3 ‘Spend Description Encoding and Consensus’ (unchanged from V5).

 varies nOutputsSapling compactSize Number of Sapling Output Decriptions in vOutputsSapling.

-276 × nOutputsSapling vOutputsSapling OutputDescriptionV6[nOutputsSapling] A sequence of Sapling Output descriptions, encoded per protocol §7.4 ‘Output Description Encoding and Consensus’.
+276 × nOutputsSapling vOutputsSapling OutputDescriptionV6[nOutputsSapling] A sequence of Sapling Output descriptions, encoded per §7.4 ‘Output Description Encoding and Consensus’.

 8 valueBalanceSapling int64 The net value of Sapling Spends minus Outputs